top of page

 The brain chemistry that makes empathy feel good

-Hack #5 also explains the “feel-good team” inside the brain — dopamine, serotonin, oxytocin and endorphins.
+Hack #5 also explains the feel-good chemical team inside the brain: dopamine, serotonin, oxytocin and endorphins.

 Acts of kindness and empathy naturally release these chemicals, helping kids feel: